Vintage Computers for Retro Users and Collectors..

 🤜 The Fighting Classic of the ’90s 🤛

-Debuting in 1992, Mortal Kombat quickly rose to global prominence as a powerhouse in the fighting game genre, amassing sales of over 100 million units worldwide.
+Debuting in 1992, Mortal Kombat quickly rose to global standard in the fighting game genre.
+The game sold 100 million units worldwide.

 • Known for its graphic violence -particularly its iconic "fatality" finishing moves- Mortal Kombat was heavily censored or even banned in several countries including Germany and South Korea